pbayer/DiscreteEventsCompanion.jl/docs/src/actors.md

 > - *Parallelism:* ...
 Parallelism with the Actor model tends to fit well when one higher-level actor can dispatch tasks across several subordinate actors, perhaps even in a complex task processing hierarchy.
 > - *Actors come in systems:* ... [^2]

-Actor systems allow to represent and compose DES in a new way.
+Actors integrate so well into an event framework because they are message driven.
+Messages are built on events since they signal that an event has happened.
+Therefore actors are more reactive to events than sequential processes.
+Furthermore actor systems allow to represent and compose DES in a new way.
 They can

 - represent hierarchy (e.g. UML state machines, different system levels ...),
 - model structural changes in systems (e.g. making more servers available if load gets too high),